‘I hate this sport!’: Rage, teen tears and Olympic collapse

 Runner-up Alexandra Trusova was also in despair after her history-making five quadruple jumps proved not enough to beat teammate Anna Shcherbakova to the gold medal.
 “I hate this sport,” she shouted at the side of the rink.
 “I won’t go onto the ice again.”

-Trusova said she was happy with the skate but not with the result, an apparent jab at he judging that gave Shcherbakova enough extra points for artistry to keep her ahead.
+Trusova said she was happy with the skate but not with the result, an apparent jab at the judging that gave Shcherbakova enough extra points for artistry to keep her ahead.

 Trusova could be heard crying that she was the only one without a gold medal.
 The Russians won the team event using Valieva twice instead of allowing Shcherbakova or Trusova to skate one of the women’s programs.
 That win could be stripped because of Valieva’s doping case.